facebookarchive/makeitopen/_docs/1-2-design.md

       );
     }

 You can see that although the iOS menu takes much of the same data, it has a slightly different structure.
-Instead of a separate function to create the menu items, they are instead inserted as children of the parent menu, as [`TabBarItemIOS`](http://facebook.github.io/react-native/docs/tabbarios-item.html#content) components.
+Instead of a separate function to create the menu items, they are inserted as children of the parent menu, as [`TabBarItemIOS`](http://facebook.github.io/react-native/docs/tabbarios-item.html#content) components.

 These `TabBarItem`s are essentially equivalent to the Android `MenuItem` components - the difference being that in the Android component we defined a single main [`View` component](http://facebook.github.io/react-native/docs/view.html#content) (`2` in the first Android snippet above) and change it whenever a tab change occurs (using the `renderContent()` function called at `3` in the Android snippet), while the iOS component has multiple separate `View` components (for example, `1` in the iOS snippet above) that are part of the `TabBarItem` that is tapped to make them visible.